How To Update WordPress Plugins

 Learn how to easily update all of your plugins inside your WordPress dashboard…

-In this tutorial you will learn why plugins need to be kept up-to-date, how to automatically upgrade and uninstall plugins, and some tools to help you better manage your plugins.
+In this step-by-step tutorial you will learn the importance of keeping all WordPress plugins up-to-date, how to automatically upgrade and delete your WordPress plugins, and discover useful tools to help you better manage your plugins.

-WordPress constantly updates its software (about every 3-4 months) to fix bugs and address security issues and vulnerabilities discovered in earlier software releases, and to improve existing features.
+The WordPress software is regularly updated (about every three to four months) to fix bugs and address security issues and vulnerabilities discovered in older releases, as well as to improve existing features.

-Depending on how many plugins you use on your site, you can expect to see at least some new new update notifications for WordPress plugins every.
+Depending on how many plugins you have installed on your site, you can expect to see at least some new updates for WordPress plugins every.

-The reason for this, is because most plugins for WordPress are created by external developers, so sometimes code or features in the new WordPress version conflict with plugins that were developed and tested with a previous version.
-When this happens, there is a potential for problems to sometimes develop.
+The reason for this, is because most WordPress plugins are created by 3rd-party developers, so sometimes code in the new WordPress version conflicts with plugins that were developed for a previous version.
+Whenever this happens, there is a potential for issues to sometimes occur.

-Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are quite proactive when it comes to making sure that plugins get updated when a new version of WordPress is released (if updating is needed).
-All you need to do on your end, is just maintain your plugins up-to-date, which, as you will soon discover, is very simple and easy to do.
+Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are fairly proactive when it comes to making sure that plugins get updated when a new version of WordPress is released (if this is required).
+All you have to do on your end, is just maintain your plugins up-to-date, which, as you will soon learn, is really quick, simple and easy to do.

-Keeping your WordPress plugins up-to-date and removing old plugins you no longer need is an essential aspect of good WordPress management and helps to avoid errors and problems.
+Keeping your plugins regularly updated and removing old plugins you no longer use is an essential aspect of good WordPress site management and helps to avoid errors or conflicts.

-The WordPress step-by-step tutorial below explains how to automatically update and delete plugins in WordPress without requiring web programming skills.
+The tutorial below explains how to upgrade and delete plugins safely in WordPress without requiring web coding skills or knowledge.

-For example, you can tell immediately how many plugins need updating from your Admin area simply by looking at the main “Plugins” menu.
+For example, you can instantly see how many plugins need updating as soon as you log into your Administration panel simply by looking at the main “Plugins” menu.

-In the example below, 9 plugins are out of date and need to be updated …
+In the screenshot below, nine WP plugins have older versions that need to be updated …

 Updating And Deleting Plugins

-As well as providing information about plugins that have updates available, the Plugins screen provides links to the plugin developer sites and gives you the option to update the plugins individually or in bulk …
+In addition to providing information about which plugins have updates available, the Plugins screen provides links to the plugin developer pages and gives you the option to update your plugin instantly …

 Warning